getndazn/kopytko-framework/docs/http.md

   username: "Joe Doe",
 }
 promiseChain = createRequest("UpdateUserRequest", data)
-promiseChain.then(sub (data as Object): ?data end sub, sub (error as Object): ?error end sub)
+promiseChain.then(sub (user as Object): end sub, sub (apiError as Object): end sub)
 ```

-The `data` is passed as an argument to `getRequestOptions` method in `UpdateUserRequest` component.
-It will return a `Promise`.

 ## Abort Request

-If you know that request is not needed anymore you can easily abort it by adding the `AbortController` signal to your request and by calling `abort` method on that instance of `AbortController`.
+If you know that request is not needed anymore you can easily abort it by adding the [`AbortController`](../src/components/http/request/AbortController.brs)'s signal to your request and by calling `abort` method on that instance of `AbortController`.

 To do that you can pass your instance of abort controller in the options of `createRequest`.